 Friday 14 October 2016

-Dave’s Why Factor
+Dave’s got the Why Factor

 Having worked as lead animator for FLETCHERWILSON - a media production company whose clients include Dyson, Facebook and KPGM – Dave Cubitt (29), has packed his bags and moved to Paris to pursue his dream of running his own studio.